 Strong community involvement is the foundation of CISP.
-Juveniles in each of the five centers routinely perform community service projects, such as removing snow and cutting grass for elderly residents and cleaning neighborhood lots and streets.
-CISP youth completed 902 hours of community service despite the COVID 19 pandemic barriers and limited community exposure.
+Juveniles in each of the four centers routinely perform community service projects, such as removing snow and cutting grass for elderly residents and cleaning neighborhood lots and streets.
+CISP youth completed a total of 1,861 hours of community service this past year.

-2021 was another year of evolution amid the COVID-19 pandemic.
-CISP repurposed its Penn Hills site for Training Education and Career Development (TECD) services.
+For the past two years CISP has utilized its Penn Hills site for Training Education and Career Development (TECD) services.
 TECD is a centralized location for youth from all CISP centers to attend and receive ART[®], evidence-based group, family, and individual counseling, and drug and alcohol interventions.
 In addition, trainings and staff development opportunities for staff occur at TECD.